rashusharda/PeddieHacksHackathon/README.md

 Follow these steps to set up and run the **Waste Sorting Game**:

+1. Download the ZIP file from Github.
+2. Extract the files from the ZIP file.
-1. Ensure you have Java Development Kit (JDK) installed on your system.
+3. Ensure you have Java Development Kit (JDK) installed on your system.
+4. Ensure you have an IDE to run the file (for example: Visual Studio Code).
-2. Download or clone this repository to your local machine.
+5. Download or clone this repository to your local machine.
-3. Open a terminal/command prompt and navigate to the project directory.
+6. Open a terminal/command prompt and navigate to the project directory.
-4. Compile the Java source files by running the command:
+7. Compile the Java source files by running the command.
-5. Run the game using the following command:
+8. Run the game using the following command.

 ## How to Play